Skip to content

 • -c Close L_proc file descriptors before waiting.

-Exit: 0 if L_proc has finished, 1 if timeout expired
+0 if L_proc has finished

 L_read_fds